 Aircraft with 19 seats or fewer are more likely to have accidents due to these challenges, the Civil Aviation Authority report said.

-The capital of Kathmandu is Nepal’s primary transit hub, from where many of these small flights leave.
+Kathmandu is Nepal’s primary transit hub, from where many of these small flights leave.

 The airport in the town of Lukla, in northeastern Nepal, is often referred to as the world’s most dangerous airport.
 Known as the gateway to Everest, the airport’s runway is laid out on a cliffside between mountains, dropping straight into an abyss at the end.
+It has seen multiple fatal crashes over the years, including in 2008 and 2019.

 In 2015, the International Civil Aviation Organization, a United Nations agency, prioritized helping Nepal through its Aviation Safety Implementation Assistance Partnership.
 Two years later, the ICAO and Nepal announced a partnership to resolve safety concerns.

-In 2016, a Tara Air flight crashed while flying the same route as the aircraft that was lost Sunday.
+And in 2016, a Tara Air flight crashed while flying the same route as the aircraft that was lost Sunday.
 That incident involved a recently acquired Twin Otter aircraft flying in clear conditions.

 And, in early 2018, a US-Bangla Airlines flight from Dhaka to Kathmandu crashed on landing and caught fire, killing 51 of the 71 people on board.